Envestnet Summary BCP Disclosure 2022

 Significant Business Disruptions

-Our plan anticipates two kinds of SBD, internal and external.
+Our plan anticipates two kinds SBD, internal and external.
 Internal SBDs affect only our firm’s ability to communicate and do business, such as a fire in our building.
 External SBDs disrupt the operations of the securities markets for a number of firms, such as a natural disaster; acts of terrorism; cyber-attacks; equipment of system failures; unexpected loss of a critical service provider / facilities / key personnel; or a wide-scale, regional disruption.
-Our response to an external SBD relies more heavily on other organizations and systems, especially on the capabilities of Clearing Firms for trade execution for many of our clients.
+Our response to an external SBD relies more heavily on other organizations and systems, especially on the capabilities of firms that provide financial accounts and transaction information for many of our data aggregation clients.

 Plan Location and Access

 Our firm will maintain copies of its BCP plan(s), including the annual reviews and approvals in accordance with our Records Management policy, along with any changes that have been made to it for inspection.
-An electronic copy of our plan is located on the Fusion Risk Management platform with historical copies maintained on the Envestnet network shared drive within the Business Continuity directory.
+Electronic copies of our plans are located within the Fusion Risk Management platform with historical copies maintained on the Envestnet network shared drive within the Business Continuity directory.
 Additionally, hard copies are kept in each location and safely at BCP leaders’ homes.

-Our firm headquarters is located in Chicago, IL and has US offices in Berwyn, PA; Denver, CO; Midlothian, VA; Orlando, FL; Powhatan, VA; Raleigh, NC; San Mateo, CA; Seattle, WA; Secaucus, NJ; and Sparks, MD.
-In addition, international locations exist in Bangalore, India; Brisbane, Australia; London, United Kingdom; Sydney, Australia; and Trivandrum, India.
+Our parent company headquarters is located in Berwyn, PA and our firm, including all subsidiaries, has US offices in Denver, CO; Powhatan, VA; Raleigh, NC; San Mateo, CA; and Sparks, MD.
+In addition, international locations exist in Bangalore, India; London, United Kingdom; Sydney, Australia; and Trivandrum, India.
 Some of the above referenced locations are dedicated to specific service offerings provided by other Envestnet entities and thus have separate Business Continuity Summaries to cover individual operations.